 O ften called a “small Tuscany,” the Istrian peninsula is home to many natural and man-made sights.
 The bilingual region of Istria offers port towns with colorful houses on the seafront as well as medieval hilltop towns in the interior.
 The red soil produces prime foods and wines, with premium gifts of nature such as truffles.

 Crossing some wine-growing hills, we arrive to the popular port town of Rovinj.
-It’s residents built their homes right down to the sea and colored them with bright colors, making the entire place shine.
+Its residents built their homes right down to the sea and splashed them with bright colors, making the entire place shine.
 At the very top of the former island where the original settlement began stands St. Euphemia’s church, a great venue for capturing sunsets across the Adriatic, looking towards the Italian mainland.

 Required experience and equipment